-Government Auditing Standards requires the auditor to perform limited procedures on the Authority's response to the findings identified in our audit and described above.
-The Authority's response was not subjected to the other auditing procedures applied in the audit of the consolidated financial statements and, accordingly, we express no opinion of the response.
+Government Auditing Standards requires the auditor to perform limited procedures on the Authority's response to the findings identified in our audit and described previously.
+The Authority's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.